growthfield/NNWebSocket/README.md

 # NNWebSocket

-NNWebSocket is websocket client for Cocoa which almost adapts to websocket protocol version 8 (Extensions is not yet) Currently, This library is not tested enough and it only be tested on iPhone simulator with [WebSocket-Node](https://github.com/Worlize/WebSocket-Node)
+NNWebSocket is websocket client for iOS which almost adapts to websocket protocol version 8 (Extensions is not yet) Currently, This library is not tested enough and it only be tested on iPhone simulator with [WebSocket-Node](https://github.com/Worlize/WebSocket-Node)

 ## Usage examples